observatorycontrolsystem/observatorycontrolsystem.github.io/components/observation_portal.md

 ### Proposals

 Proposals are an essential part of the Observation Portal for authenticating who is allowed to submit observation requests and on what resource.
 Proposals can have one or more Principle Investigators (PIs) and any number of Co-Investigators (COIs) assigned to them.
 They can have any number of Time Allocations associated with them for any number of observing Semesters.
-The book keeping for the different types of time allocated to each proposal is handled automatically within the Observation Portal as Requests are submitted and cancelled and Observations are completed and updated.
+The book keeping for the different types of time allocated to each proposal is handled automatically within the Observation Portal as observation requests are submitted and cancelled and scheduled observations are completed and updated.
 Proposals also contain a numerical priority, which is used when scheduling with the [Adaptive Scheduler]({{ site.baseurl }}{% link components/adaptive_scheduler.md %}) as part of the optimizations objective function.

-Proposals are currently added to the system in one of two ways - either through the Django admin interface, or by generating them via the Science Application process in the sciapplications app.
+Proposals are currently added to the system in one of two ways - either through the Django admin interface, or by generating them via the science application process in the sciapplications app.

 ### Sciapplications

 This Django app handles the proposal submission and review process.
 Calls for science applications can be created via the admin interface, and eligible users can submit science applications via the API for consideration.
-After review, the accepted science applications can be automatically converted into Proposals with time allocations for the coming observing semester.
+After review, the accepted science applications can be automatically converted into proposals with time allocations for the coming observing semester.
 This application can be completely ignored by observatories with existing proposal submission and time allocation processes - they can instead opt to just input the final proposals into the system.

 ## How to Customize

 The first level of customization comes from the instrument and observatory definitions within Configuration Database.
-By using Generic Modes, Optical Path Elements, and custom validation_schema, a lot of unique validation rules can be added to the Observation Portal without modifying any code.
+By using generic modes, optical path elements, and custom validation_schema, a lot of unique validation rules can be added to the Observation Portal without modifying any code.
 For more advanced customization, the [Observation Portal Project](https://github.com/observatorycontrolsystem/observation-portal-project) provides a forkable project that uses the `django_ocs_observation_portal` apps.
-It supports customization via overriding any serializer in the project, or overriding the `as_dict` methods of Models which are used for generating API responses.
-Environmental variables defined in the [README](https://github.com/observatorycontrolsystem/observation-portal) are used to specify the dotpath of each override class or method.
+It supports customization via overriding any serializer in the project, or overriding the `as_dict` methods of models which are used for generating API responses.
+Environmental variables defined in the [README](https://github.com/observatorycontrolsystem/observation-portal) are used to specify the dotpath of each overridden class or method.

 ### Serializer Overrides